 In terms of financial resources, the school made use of its MOOE.
 However, because their photocopier bugged down, they decided to have a fundraising through the alumni of the school.
 The school head himself led the teaching force and asked help from the members of the school's alumni.
 He said that collaboration and cooperation is significant in achieving the school's goals.
 The supplies used in the production of the module is from the MOOE which was budgeted well.
+As mentioned by the school head, "the LGU also provided P100,000 in form of supplies to help the school."
+The school administrator even said that because the school had savings, they were able to accomplish some repairs of their ceilings and walls which were already dilapidated.
+He also emphasized that in order to save cost on printing of modules, he himself controls the printing of the mother copy of the modules.
+He modeled the work to be done by downloading and printing modules in booklet forms to accomplish a 57% efficiency rate during the first quarter.
+For the second quarter, he already assigned his alter ego to do the job.
+In cases that the number of pages of the modules exceed on what is prescribed, he requires his teachers to prepare activity sheets instead because they have a school policy that they have to save in terms of printing cost.

-"With regards to the safety of the school personnel during this new normal, the school administration strictly follows the Inter Agency Task Force guidelines," Rivera highlighted in his statement while the school continues to implement various projects during a pandemic.
+"With regards to the safety of the school personnel during this new normal, the school administration strictly follows the Inter Agency Task Force guidelines," Santillan highlighted in his statement while the school continues to implement various projects during a pandemic.
 They follow health protocols and the school has information materials about the COVID-19 updates and a triage control posted near the gate.
 What the guidelines of the IATF stipulates are being followed.
 The school also follows a work week plan wherein the teachers report three (3) times a week and work from home twice a week.
-Teachers are not printing the modules because the school has staff who work on that task.
+Teachers are not printing the modules because the school has ADAS who work on that task.
 The school head believed that there is a need to strengthen the projects in SBM-WINS and capacitate the teachers with WINS because the enemy is unseen.
 He also mentioned that the "home visitation must be done, on a case-to-case basis."
 He also empowers the teachers to go beyond their responsibilities.
 Meanwhile, the school has developed a community-based monitoring tool which includes home visitations and psychological support to learners in the community.